-great diversity of human thought more evident at first sight than in the world of the martial arts.
-The complex tapestry of humankind is intricately mirrored in the martial arts.
+nowhere is the great diversity of human thought more evident at first glance than in the world of the martial arts.
+The complex tapestry of human endeavor is intricately mirrored in the martial arts.

 In trying to comprehend this, we start by attempting to understand what is meant by "style."